 Ajman has quite a strategic geographical placement: at the ingress of the Arabian Gulf, in the vicinity of Sharjah and Dubai, with convenient accessibility to four ports and two international airports.
 Thus, Ajman Free Zone is aptly placed to serve the eastern and western markets.
 Ajman Free Zone is the only free zone in Ajman and has played a pivotal role in burgeoning commercial developments in Ajman over the last 20 years.
 Ajman Free Zone Authority (AFZA) is the governing body responsible for issuing business licenses and registering companies in the free zone.

 Business Licensing in Ajman Free Zone

-To carry out a business activity in Ajman Free Zone, a business licence is required, according to the free zone regulations.
-For company formation in Ajman, the premier step is selection of the type of business activity.
-Subsequently, one has to decide upon the legal business structure, and reservation of the company name.
+To carry out a business activity in Ajman Free Zone, a business license is required, according to the free zone regulations.
+For company formation in Ajman, the premier step is a selection of the type of business activity.
+Subsequently, one has to decide upon the legal business structure and reservation of the company name.

-There are the following options available for a business licence in Ajman:
+There are the following options available for a business license in Ajman:

-- National Industrial Licence: To be granted a national industrial licence, a company must meet the following criteria:
+- National Industrial Licence: To be granted a national industrial license, a company must meet the following criteria: